American Atheists v. Thompson

 On November 1, 2009, the Oklahom Legislature passed the "Ten Commandments Monument Display Act" and directed the Oklahoma Capitol Preservation Commission to "permit and arrange for the placement on the State Capitol grounds of a suitable monument displaying the Ten Commandments."
 The Monument Display Act required the Commission to assist private entities in selecting a location on Capitol grounds for the monument and to arrange a time to install the monument.
 The construction of the monument, however, was not funded by the state.

-On November 15, 2012, the Ten Commandments Display was erected on Capitol grounds where it remains today.
+On November 15, 2012, the Ten Commandments Display was erected on Capitol grounds.
 The monument was donated by Dr. Mike Ritze and his family.

 The initial placement of the monument made headlines because at least three spelling errors were in the original and had to be corrected.